Primary Healthcare Service

 Hobsonville Medical Centre

-Research indicates that all sexually active females between the ages of 20 and 70 should have a cervical smear test.
-A year after the first smear women should have another and thereafter every three years.
+All women who have ever been sexually active should have regular cervical smear tests every three years between the ages of 20 and 70.
+This includes women who have been immunised against HPV.
 This test detects abnormal cells which, if left untreated, could become cervical cancer.
 Very often these cells are made abnormal by a human papillomavirus (HPV) which is passed on by men during intercourse.
 Regular tests and treatment reduces the likelihood of this sort of cancer by around 90%.

 For more information about cervical smear tests click on the link to the National Screening Unit website http://www.nsu.govt.nz/current-nsu-programmes/national-cervical-screening-programme.aspx